Tempero | AI-Powered Safety Verification for Automated Mobility

 Actionable Insights

-Design-Space Illumination
+Level 2 — Design-Space Illumination

 Existing tools require engineers to define the question first — select two attributes, specify a grid, run simulations, read a frontier.
 The engineer’s intuition bounds what the tool can find.
 OSCFuzzer inverts this.
-As it searches for critical failures, it simultaneously maps the high-dimensional behavioral landscape of your system — autonomously surfacing which variables interact, and under which precise combinations of conditions those interactions become safety-critical.

 SDVs and AV systems involve a genuinely new class of complexity: Ego vehicle dynamics, pedestrian behavior, traffic density, weather, time of day, V2X connectivity, and roadside infrastructure — all interacting simultaneously, in combinations that have no historical precedent.
 No engineer, however experienced, can pre-enumerate what matters here.
 The design space is too large, too new, and too non-linear for intuition to navigate.